single-post-top-b

 “This series of short stories and the accompanying original art were created to document and share my journey as a dementia caregiver.
 If you are caring for a loved one who is challenged by Alzheimer’s or another dementia, may they resonate with you while seeking meaning in your caregiving work and a better, brighter and healthier future.
 If this is your first time stopping by, I recommend starting from the beginning with Story #1: A Few Things I’ve Learned.”

-Stories from a Caregiver: Love, Resiliency, and Renewal
+Love, Resilience, and Renewal

 Each day we live with the false notion that life will never end.
 It seems unthinkable; yet, it most certainly will.
 In her book, Loving Someone Who Has Dementia, Dr. Pauline Boss said, “Death is a natural part of the circle of life.” p.
 15. Ben Franklin famously said, “In this world nothing can be said to be certain, except death and taxes.” p.
 227:8.
 Although we know our days are numbered, no good purpose is served by knowing the time, place and circumstances of our ultimate demise.